tomojitakasu/PocketSDR/doc/algo_desc.md

 samples are carrier-wiped, then correlated with prompt, early, late, noise, and optional BOC monitor replicas.
 The correlator splits the code period at the code wrap point and detects a polarity flip between the two halves, which reduces the impact of data-bit transitions inside the integration interval.
+The correlator logic, including the cross-epoch combination of the two halves, is shown in the figure below (detailed in §4.10–§4.11).

 For `E5ABQ`, the correlator uses complex spreading-code replicas and selects between three precomputed banks: E5aQ only before secondary-code sync, and two